 Salar de Uyuni is the largest salt flat in the world.
 A seemingly endless array of hexagonal tiles (created by the crystalline nature of the salt) create one of the world’s most unique landscapes.
 The Bolivian salt flats are 10,582 square kilometres (4,086 sq mi) and is one of the most popular stops on anyone’s South America itinerary.

-Visiting the Salar de Uyuni is a once in a lifetime experience.
-It was something I knew I wanted to do long before I’d arrived in South America.
+Visiting the Salar de Uyuni is a once-in-a-lifetime experience.
+It was something I knew I wanted to do long before I arrived in South America.

 You can also choose to start or end your tour in Chile which is great if you’re planning to visit Chile during your adventures in South America!

 Guide to visiting the salt flats in Bolivia

 Here’s everything you need to know about planning a trip to the Salt Flats in Bolivia.

 Where are the Salar de Uyuni?

 The Salar de Uyuni are in southwest Bolivia.
 They are reached from the town of Uyuni in Bolivia, or from Tupiza in Chile as part of a longer tour.

 By now you’ll know that the Salar de Uyuni are the salt flats of Bolivia.
 It’s a huge expanse of salt (around 11 billion tonnes) and was formed when Lago Minchin dried up.

 Surrounding the salt flats are other natural wonders such as volcanoes, hot springs (some of which you may visit on your tour) and snow-capped mountains.